 - VM operations:

-Virtual Machine Template (recommended) - Virtual Machine Template that can be used to clone a VM with the hardware settings for machine creation, including memory, CPUs and video settings.
-You can specify the host, datastore and network for configuring the resulting VMs.
+Virtual Machine Template (recommended) - Virtual Machine Template that can be used to clone a VM with the hardware settings for machine creation, including memory, CPUs, and video settings.
+You can specify the host, datastore, and network for configuring the resulting VMs.
 Since there is no concept of a “template” in Nutanix, these “templates” are actual VMs.
 The OS version used by the selected “template” must match the OS version that you are using for publishing layered images.
 The template must not have any disks attached, and must have at least one network card attached.
-If it does not, you will see an error when trying to validate or save the configuration.
+If it does not, you see an error when trying to validate or save the configuration.

 How Virtual Machines are Organized